Application Forms

 What is Site Plan Approval?

 Site Plan Approval is administered by the Township’s Planning Department pursuant to Section 41 of the Planning Act.
-Site Plan approval given by Council for all properties designated by Township by-law as a site plan control area.
+Site Plan approval given by the Municipality for all properties designated by Township by-law as a site plan control area.
 Site plan approval is a prerequisite to an application for a building permit.

 How do I apply?